BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/rules_manual/siege_engines.md

 A Siege Engine that is disabled immediately reduces its remaining Wounds to 0.
 When a Siege Engine is reduced to 0 Wounds for any reason, remove it from play.
 Remember that a Siege Engine never counts as a model in regards to the total number of models in the Army, or towards an Army's Break Point.

 A Siege Engine does not have a Control Zone, cannot be Engaged in Combat, and cannot be knocked Prone for any reason.
 A Siege Engine counts as having a Strength of 6 for the purpose of rules that refer to a model's Strength.
-Attacking a Siege Engine